Learning to Insert for Constructive Neural Vehicle Routing Solver: Related Work

 \subsection{Non-constructive NCO Methods}

 This series of methods can be broadly categorized into three main groups: \textbf{(1) Heatmap-based methods}: These methods learn graph neural networks to predict a probability distribution, or heatmap, indicating the likelihood of each edge being part of the optimal solution for a given problem instance.
 Once the heatmap is obtained, it is used to guide subsequent decoding techniques such as greedy search, beam search~\citep{joshi2019efficient}, Monte Carlo Tree Search (MCTS)~\citep{fu2021generalize,qiu2022dimes,xia2024position}, 2-opt~\citep{sun2023difusco,li2023from}, or gradient search~\citep{li2024fast} to generate the solution.
 While this approach can successfully solve TSP instances of various sizes, its application to other routing problems like CVRP is generally more challenging. \textbf{(2) Improvement-based methods}: These approaches iteratively refine solution quality.
 They employ neural models to predict regions within current solutions where heuristic operators, such as k-opt~\citep{ma2023neuopt} and swap~\citep{chen2019learning}, can be applied to improve the solution quality~\citep{d2020learning,ma2021learning,wu2021learning,li2021learning,ma2024learning,hottung2020neural}.
 (3) \textbf{Two-stage Method}: Two-stage methods: These methods address the problem through an iterative divide-and-conquer process.
 In each iteration, the problem is first decomposed into multiple subproblems using rule-based techniques or neural models.
 Subsequently, neural solvers (e.g., AM~\citep{kool2018attention}) or classical solvers (e.g., LKH3~\citep{LKH3} or HGS~\citep{HGS}) are used to solve these subproblems.
 The resulting partial solutions are then merged to form a complete solution~\citep{zong2022rbg,li2021learning,hou2023generalize,zheng2024udc,ye2024glop}.
 Beyond these primary categories, other non-constructive NCO approaches include learning to augment classical solvers with neural components~\citep{xin2021neurolkh} or solving VRPs at a route level~\citep{delarue2020reinforcement}.
-However, this paper primarily focuses on autoregressive constructive NCO methods that do not require heuristic operators or external solvers.
+A different approach is Neural Deconstruction Search (NDS)~\citep{hottung2025neural}.
+NDS uses a learned neural policy to iteratively deconstruct a solution by selecting customers to remove.
+These customers are then reinserted one by one using a rule-based greedy heuristic algorithm.
+In this paper, we develop a constructive neural model that learns the insertion-based heuristic, building solutions autoregressively.